 Residents Maintain Autonomy

-In Canyon Transitional Rehabilitation Center, 16.72% Percentage of Patients
+In Canyon Transitional Rehabilitation Center, 13.24% of Patients

-This metric measures the percentage of long-term residents who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and bathing.
+Measures the percent of long-term stay patients who required more assistance with activities of daily living over time.
+ADL's include activities such as moving around and bathing.
+Many believe this is a reliable measure of a resident's well-being.

 Short-term Care: ER Visits

-In Canyon Transitional Rehabilitation Center, 15.18 Percentage of Patients
+In Canyon Transitional Rehabilitation Center, 11.17% of Patients

-This tells you the number of emergency room visits per 1,000 days of short-term care.
-There is usually a correlation between keeping patients out of the emergency room and the overall quality of care.
+Measures the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+Staying out of the emergency room is one way to assess short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Canyon Transitional Rehabilitation Center, 65.79% Percentage of Resident
+In Canyon Transitional Rehabilitation Center, 56.93% of Resident

-This datapoint is a measure of the percentage of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts believe this is a measure of a facility's rehabilitation performance.
+This tells you the percent of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Albuquerque, NM